 Should You Refrigerate Pecan Pie?

-According to the USDA, all egg-based and egg-rich pies, such as pecan, pumpkin, lemon meringue, and custard pies, should be refrigerated after baking and subsequent cooling.
+Yes, you should refrigerate leftover pecan pie between servings.
+According to the USDA, all egg-based and egg-rich pies, such as pecan, pumpkin, lemon meringue, cream pies, and custard pies, should be refrigerated after baking and subsequent cooling.
 If leftovers are stored properly, they will generally last for up to 3 to 4 days in the refrigerator without sacrificing any of the tastes or flavor.

-Not only is refrigerating pecan pie necessary for food safety and avoiding the incidence of harmful bacteria, but it will also give you the best tastes and texture to the filling.
+Not only is refrigerating pecan pie necessary for food safety and avoiding the incidence of harmful bacteria, but it will also give you the best tastes and texture to the filling as well as the pie crust.

-While a general rule of thumb is to refrigerate ALL pecan pies, some store-bought pies may have additional preservatives that make them shelf-stable and able to be left unrefrigerated.
-However, always double-check with a knowledgeable employee of the bakery or store.
+While a general rule of thumb is to refrigerate ALL pecan pies, some store-bought pecan pie may have additional preservatives and more shelf-stable ingredients which make them able to be left unrefrigerated for longer periods of time.
+However, always double-check the sell-by date on the package because no one wants food poisoning during the holiday season!

 How to Store Pecan Pie?

-After baking pecan pie in the oven, let it cool completely to room temperature.
+After baking pecan pie in the oven, let it cool completely to room temperature on the kitchen counter.

-Once cooled, wrap the entire pie and pan loosely in plastic wrap or a layer of aluminum foil.
+Once cooled, wrap the whole pie and pan loosely in a layer of plastic wrap or aluminum foil.
 You don’t want it to be too tight or else excess moisture will accumulate when refrigerated.
+You can also individually wrap slices in parchment paper.

-Store pecan pie in the refrigerator for up to 3 to 4 days.
+Store pecan pie in an airtight container in the refrigerator for up to 3 to 4 days.

 Before serving, remove the pie from the fridge and let sit at room temperature for at least 30 minutes or up to 1 hour.